HMSheets/ohheckitschristmas/README.md

-# oh heck its christmas!
+# oh heck! visitors!
-Do you need another christmas countdown web page?
-No?
-Well have another!

-This repo is the place to find the newest code for the [ohheckitschristmas.com](ohheckitschristmas.com) site.

-Screenshots to come!!
+This repo is home to ohheck.moe and all its goodies.
+This includes links and projects such as the ohheck countdown timers.